ZVT SPU-800

 Terminal Workplace

 In 2023, Martin Bílý shared about the use of SPU-800 at CTU FEL: "I knew this as, let's say, an educated user sometime around 1985.
-I encountered it in, let's say, terminal workstation mode.
-Four workstations, character screen, keyboard.
-Connected via domestic modems via a common landline to the parent computer.
-Modems the size of a shoebox, apparently it was MDS 1200.
-There was a protocol for addressing individual workplaces on that line.
-I probably knew it in detail then.
-I vaguely suspect that the text of the entire line was being scrolled.
-There was no such thing as a teletype mode.
-It was not very comfortable to edit files in line mode combined with sharing a slow shared line meant that users only used it in emergencies when they didn't want to wait for "normal" terminals to become available.
+I encountered it in the mode of, let's say, a terminal workplace.
+Four workstations, a character screen, a keyboard.
+Through of domestic modems connected by a common fixed line to the superior computer 1200.
+There was some kind of protocol for addressing individual workplaces.
+At that time, I vaguely suspect that the text of the entire line was being scrolled.
+There was no such thing as a teletype address files in line mode, it was not very comfortable. users only used it in emergencies, when they didn't want to wait for "normal" terminals to be released.

 In the deployment known to me, it was about expanding the number of user workstations of the ICL-2904 minicomputer.
 The communication line was a piece of cable, the modems for both ends were on top of each other in the table of one of those workplaces.
 I don't know why modems were used there.
 Perhaps that ICL computer required a full and true serial interface on its interface with all control signals and their timings.

 I have no idea what the typical use of the SPU-800 was, how and what it was programmed into.
-In my case, the assembly worked at the imaginary turn of the mains switch."
+In my case, the assembly worked on an imaginary turn of the mains switch."

-It can be said that during the development of the terminal classroom, a typical feature of that time manifested itself - our workplace had to develop the necessary technical and software equipment on its own.
+It can be said that during the development of the terminal classroom, a typical feature of that time manifested itself - our workplace had to develop the necessary technical and software equipment by its own efforts.
 It was a time when devices appeared on the market whose deployment in a specific application was solved by their users themselves.
 Our workplace was able to implement such activities."

 Data acquisition